adrien19/Scorecard/README.md

 ## Have questions or need help?

-Reach out to me on LinkedIn.
+Reach out to me on LinkedIn and Twitter.